brown-ccv/w3d-translator/NOTES.md

 # W3D Translator Notes

-I want to jot down a bunch of notes regarding the XML and what they'll look like in Unity.

 ## Unity Development

 - The origin is the middle of all objects
 - Nested objects will assume the local transform of the parent object
+  - Position of the object itself is still in the parent's space
 - UNITY USES METERS FOR UNITS (CAVE uses ft)
   - CAVE walls are 8' (96") squares -> 2.4384 meters
   - 1ft = 0.3048m || 1m = 3.28084ft

-## Unity Starter Assets
+### Unity Starter Assets

 - Base project uses the "VR Project" template project that Unity provides
 - The starter DirectionalLight can be deleted
 - The starter `XRRig` stays as a root object of the project.
-Keep defaults
+Keep defaults.
 - The entire project lives inside the `Story` empty game object
-  - Scale is 0.3048 to covert feet to meters
-  - Set Y to 1.2192 so floor sits at 0, 0, 0.
 - The starter `Plane` must be moved inside `Story`
   - Set Y position to -4.0001 (avoids collision with Floor Wall)
   - Scale should convert to 32.8084 (was 10m)

 ### VR Settings

+The Unity project settings and XRRig must be adjusted for VR to work:

+- Space

+### MiddleVR Settings

+In addition to the Unity XRRig, a root MiddleVR package needs to be added in order for the project to work with MiddleVR and the CAVE.
+More info to come.

 ## PlacementRoot